-It was also where the constricted river flow began to degrade the river's ecosystems and cut the community off from the river. techniques transformed the Yuma riverfront and made the Yuma East Wetlands a model for restoration in the Southwest.
+It was also where the constricted river flow began to degrade the river's ecosystems and cut the community off from the river.
+However, it was also where innovative wetlands restoration techniques transformed the Yuma riverfront and made the Yuma East Wetlands a model for restoration in the Southwest.